Mateo Banks: A hidden criminal past

 Mateo Banks at his house in Azul, surrounded by his wife Máxima Gainza, his daughter Pepa Ana Banks and his youngest son Pedro Banks, barely months before the murders.
 The children would change their surname to Gainza after their father's conviction.

-Azul's historians Georgina Degano and Eduardo Aguero Mielhuerry carried out a research on Mateo Banks early life, and discovered some evidence of a criminal past.
+Azul's historians Georgina Degano and Eduardo Aguero Mielhuerry carried out research on Mateo Banks' early life, and discovered some evidence of a criminal past.

 When the Banks first arrived in Azul, in 1897, a young Mateo Banks was hired as a peon in "La Buena Suerte", then owned by Henry McCracken, a British subject.
 After improperly flirting with one of McCracken's daughters, Mateo Banks became involved in the theft of a sum of money from his employer (a couple also working in the ranch was accused and fired).
 When Banks claimed that he had found part of the stolen cash some days later, all suspicions fell on him.
 Sometime after this incident, McCracken's body was found hanging from a tree; it was never established whether this was suicide or murder, but once again all fingers pointed to Banks.
-After McCracken's demise, his family travelled back to Britain, leaving the ranch to be exploited by Matthew Banks as leeseholder.
+After McCracken's demise, his family travelled back to Britain, leaving the ranch to be exploited by Matthew Banks as leaseholder.

 He later bought "La Buena Suerte" and a nearby farm, "El Trébol".
 There were two more suspicious deaths by firearm at "La Buena Suerte"; the first, a visitor from Buenos Aires, shot dead in the course of a hunting trip in the ranch, and the second, one of Matthew's brothers.
-After the second shooting, Matthew advised his problematic son to move to San Luis Province, in western Argentine.
+After the second shooting, Matthew advised his problematic son to move to San Luis Province, in western Argentina.

 Once there, though the facts regarding locations and dates are scarce, it is known that Mateo got a job as manager of a ranch, and his financial situation improved dramatically.
-The historians claim that Mateo Banks returned to Azul in 1912, after the rural state where he worked was robbed, and all its inhabitants killed by unknown assailants, exception made of Banks.
+The historians claim that Mateo Banks returned to Azul in 1912, after the rural estate where he worked was robbed, and all its inhabitants killed, by unknown assailants, with the sole exception of Banks himself.

 While living in San Luis, he married Máxima Gainza, the daughter of a rich Basque landowner from Olavarría, a town some miles away from Azul.
 Mateo's high-society environment detached him from the austere life of his brothers, who married women of Irish descent.